-Weightlifting Isn’t About Being a Weird, Muscled, Gym Person
+Weightlifting Isn’t About Being a Weird Muscled Gym Person

-It’s amazing how very few gym-goers actually fit this stereotype.
+Very few gym-goers actually fit this stereotype!

-But, Please understand, I Don’t Want to Be a Bodybuilder!
+But, please understand, I Don’t Want to Be a Bodybuilder!

 - Mesomorphic: large bones, above average muscle mass.
 Predisposed to build muscle.